HOS-OS/HOS-experiments/README.md

 you must be root to run this script.

-this script has only been tested in a virtual machine so take caution before using it.**
+new users should added will have sudo privileges. this script has only been tested in a virtual machine so take caution before using it.**